Live Theater Shows

 Department of Cultural Affairs, City of Los Angeles

-In 2015, DCA awarded the Dinosaur Encounters Program with a grant in recognition of the artistry of combining creative theater with scientific education.
+Since 2015, DCA has awarded the Dinosaur Encounters Program with a grant in recognition of the artistry of combining creative theater with scientific education.

 National Endowment for the Arts